KnpLabs/KnpGaufretteBundle/Resources/docs/adapters/awss3.md

                     secret: %amazon_s3.secret%
 ```

+Also note that when you create a bucket it [is located in a specific region](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
+The full list of region is available [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 ## Example

 Once the service is set up use its key as the `service_id` in the gaufrette configuration: